Reducing customer wait time and employee workload with a digitized onboarding flow.

 after

-People are busy.
-The landing page is our chance to catch their attention and convince them to create a MagiQuest account.
+The landing page is my chance to grab attention and convince users to create a MagiQuest account.
 I did that with:

 Next Steps